M0rtyMerr/BBCGestureRecognizer/CONTRIBUTING.md

 ## Reporting Other Issues

-A great way to contribute to the project is to send *your own BBC samples* to keep learning my model.
+A great way to contribute to the project is to send *your own BBC samples* to keep training my model.
 I always appreciate that.

 ## Developer's Certificate of Origin 1.1